mk-fg/reliable-discord-client-irc-daemon/README.rst

 Limitations
 -----------

-- Only user mentions are translated into discord tags (if enabled and with some quirks, see below) - not channels, roles or emojis.
+- Only user mentions sent from IRC are translated into discord tags (if enabled and with some quirks, see below) - not channels, roles, stickers, components or emojis.

 - No support for sending attachments or embeds of any kind - use WebUI for that, not IRC.